 The Arts covers four disciplines of study and is available to all students from Years 7 to 12.
-Students can elect to study one or more of the department’s subject areas of Drama, Media, Visual Arts and Music simultaneously depending on their year level.
+Students can elect to study one or more of the department's subject areas of Drama; Media Arts and Film, Television and New Media; Visual Arts and Music simultaneously depending on their year level.

 Studying any strand in The Arts aims to engage, inspire and enrich student lives and imaginations.
 To help students realise their creative and expressive potential through any of the four disciplines.

-In the Senior School Year 10 students can choose up to four electives and in Year 11-12 students can elect to study general subjects Drama, Film, Television and New Media, Music, Visual Arts and Applied subject, Visual Arts in Practice.
-Year 12 students also have the opportunity to apply to study Music Extension.
+In the Senior School, Year 10 students can choose up to four electives and in Year 11-12 students can elect to study general subjects Drama; Film, Television and New Media; Music; Visual Arts and Applied subjects Drama in Practice and Visual Arts in Practice.
+Year 12 students also have the opportunity to apply to study Music Extension if they are also completed Year 12 Music.

 For further information regarding subjects, topics and assessment, please consult the relevant Curriculum Handbooks.